EOSIO/eos/README.md

 You should then get a json response back with a transaction ID confirming it was executed successfully.

-We will now go ahead and check that the account was successfully created
+Go ahead and check that the account was successfully created

 ```bash
 ./eosc get account currency
 ```

-If all went well, you will recieve output similar to the following
+If all went well, you will receive output similar to the following

 ```json
 {